What You Need

 To create an SSH key, run the ssh-keygen command in a Git terminal window.
 For example:

 ssh-keygen -t rsa -b 4096 -C "Me MyName (MyDevice) <email@example.com>"

 Use 4096-bit RSA keys for all systems.
 The older DSA standard only supports 1024-bit keys, which are now too small to be considered secure.

 Installing a Text Editor

-The Notepad text editor in Windows is designed for light-weight word processing, and has no support for programming.
-If you do not have a favourite text editor, Visual Studio Code is a high-quality and customisable editor that has a well-maintained plugin for Go.
-If you would prefer to use an IDE, JetBrains offer GoLand as a commercial product.
+The Notepad text editor in Windows is designed for light-weight word processing, and has no support for programming, so you will have to install a code editor.
+If you would like to use an IDE, JetBrains offer GoLand as a commercial product.